awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 **Accessing an S3 Bucket over IPv6**
 Amazon S3 has a set of dual\-stack endpoints, which support requests to S3 buckets over both Internet Protocol version 6 \(IPv6\) and IPv4\.
 For more information, see [Making Requests over IPv6](ipv6-access.md)\.

+**Accessing a Bucket through an S3 Access Point**

+In addition to accessing a bucket directly, you can access a bucket through an S3 access point\.
+For more information about S3 access points, see [Managing Data Access with Amazon S3 Access Points ](access-points.md)\.

+S3 access points only support virtual\-host\-style addressing\.
+To address a bucket through an access point, use the format https://`access-point-name.s3-accesspoint.region.amazonaws.com`\.

+**Note**
+S3 access points only support secure access by HTTPS\.
+HTTP isn't supported\.

 ## Bucket Configuration Options<a name="bucket-config-options-intro"></a>